-This site uses cookies and gives you control over what /sis and the comparison of four smallholder based jatropha you want to activate located in distinct climatic and socio-economical conditions, erator's experience to show what are the social, technical and essary management strategies, for such projects to be a success, farmers. \checkmark OK, accept all ions which need to be present, the existing dynamics of the order to establish whether and how, jatropha can be integrated X Deny all cookies pha shall represent only a complementary income to farmers' re, the time, capital and land that farmers will be ready to nate to the revenue they yield.
-Personalize rnment's energy policy in terms of subsidies and tax.
-The sale Privacy policy fine the purchasing price of the grain from the farmers and hing jatropha plantations for the farmers and developing the https://journals.openedition.org/factsreports/2182?gathStatIcon=true&lang=en farmers reaches the expected targets.
+Based on the observation, the analysis and the comparison of four smallholder based jatropha projects developed by Eco-Carbone, located in distinct climatic and socio-economical conditions, this paper aims at drawing on the operator's experience to show what are the social, technical and economical prerequisites and the necessary management strategies, for such projects to be a success, both for the project operator and the farmers.

+Beyond the climatic and soil conditions which need to be present, the existing dynamics of the farming system should be assessed in order to establish whether and how, jatropha can be integrated in the existing farming system.
+Jatropha shall represent only a complementary income to farmers' existing agriculture income; therefore, the time, capital and land that farmers will be ready to dedicate to this crop will be proportionate to the revenue they yield.

+It is also necessary to assess the government's energy policy in terms of subsidies and tax.
+The sale price of the oil and fertiliser will define the purchasing price of the grain from the farmers and therefore, the profitability of establishing jatropha plantations for the farmers and developing the whole project for the operator.
+A jatropha project will thrive if the mass of grains purchased from the farmers reaches the expected targets.
 Adapted cultivation practices and improved genetics shall be introduced to optimise the technical potential of jatropha.
 However, once the trees start producing, the purchasing price is a fundamental variable in the success of a jatropha project.
 It needs to be interesting enough for farmers to harvest, shell, dry and sell their grains.
 However, this level of price can be maintained as long as the project developer can ensure or anticipate sufficient value extraction from both oil and seedcake commercialization on the market.